Frank Speer: Wrestling

 Speer once lost in a wrestling match with Bronko Nagurski due to a kneeing foul.
 In another wrestling match, he caused former World Heavyweight Champion Jack Dempsey, who was officiating the contest, to knock him out.

 On June 1, 1938, Speer became ill but still participated in a wrestling match with Dorv Roche at Atlanta's Warren Arena.
 Following the match, he developed a fever and was taken to a hospital, where he died June 10 of bronchial pneumonia.
-He is interred at Atlanta's Hollywood Cemetery.